RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 Back panel connections
 ++++++++++++++++++++++

 HAMlab should be powered by DC 13.8 V Power Supply that can provide at least 4A of constant power.
-Make sure that is turned off and then use DC power cord with Anderson Power Pole™ connector **(1)** to connect it with HAMlab.
+Make sure that is turned off and then use DC power cord with Anderson Power Pole™ connector to connect it with HAMlab.
 RED wire is positive (+) while BLACK wire is negative (-), double check to not mix the colours or polarity!
 Don’t turn on the power supply yet.

 .. image:: HamLab_images/2.3.1.1._Back_panel_connections.jpg

+Anderson Power Pole™ power connector **(1)**
 Ethernet connection **(2)** - connect the HAMlab to your local network using ethernet cable.